stv0g/gose/README.md

 ## Features

+-   De-duplication of uploaded files based on their content-hash
+    -   Uploads of existing files will complete in no-time without re-upload
+-   S3 Multi-part uploads
+    -   Resumption of interrupted uploads
+-   Drag & Drop of files
+-   Browser notifications about failed & completed uploads
+-   User-provided object expiration/retention time
+-   Copy URL of uploaded file to clip-board
+-   Detailed transfer statistics and progress-bar / chart
 -   Installation via single binary or container
+    -   JS/HTML/CSS Frontend is bundled into binary
 -   Scalable to multiple replicas
+    -   All state is kept in the S3 storage backend
-    -   No other backend services apart from S3 storage are required
+    -   No other database or cache is required
--   Upload progress-bar and transfer statistics
--   Direct upload to Amazon S3 via presigned-URLs
+-   Direct up & download to Amazon S3 via presigned-URLs
--   Direct download from Amazon S3
--   Drag & Drop of files
+    - Gose deployment does not see an significant traffic
+-   UTF-8 filenames
--   Multi-part / chunked upload
+-   Multiple user-selectable buckets / servers
--   File integrity checks after finished upload via using MD5 checksum & ETags
 -   Optional link shortening via an external service
 -   Optional notification about new uploads via [shoutrrr](https://containrrr.dev/shoutrrr/v0.5/)
     -   Mail notifications to user-provided recipient
--   Browser notifications about failed & completed uploads
--   User-provided object expiration/retention time

 ## Roadmap